Half Cooked is here to help you decide between the UK’s oldest mobile network Vodafone, or its low-cost sub brand VOXI.

 Vodafone’s got a SIM only plan for pretty much any specific need, be it data only or different types of unlimited deals, but they’re generally costlier than most other networks and in this case definitely costlier than VOXI’s with one exception.
-VOXI has four different plans to choose from, and three of them even come with 5G coverage.
+VOXI has five different plans to choose from, and three of them even come with 5G coverage.